Skip to main content

 Post-1:1 self-rating (1–5)

-• Did I explain the impact clearly?/5
+• Did I explain the impact without exaggerating?/5

 • Did the person leave with their dignity intact?/5